steffenkaewert/data_science/README.md

 **Methoden:**
 - **Exploratory data analysis (EDA) for investigating musical features
-- **Clustering methods (e.g. K-Means, DBSCAN) for grouping similar tracks
+- **Clustering methods (e.g., K-Means, DBSCAN) for grouping similar tracks
-- **Similarity calculations (e.g. cosine similarity)
+- **Similarity calculations (e.g., cosine similarity)
-- **Visualizations (e.g. PCA, heat maps) for representing music landscapes and relationships between tracks
+- **Visualizations (e.g., PCA, heat maps) for representing music landscapes and relationships between tracks

 ## 🎧 Motivation

-As a DJ, choosing tracks that harmonize well is key to create an engaging set.
+Having worked for years in Procurement and Supply Chain Management, I’ve developed a strong analytical mindset and a keen eye for patterns.
+Now, as a Data Science graduate, I want to apply these skills to a personal passion: DJing.
-This project aims to go beyond standard recommendations and instead leverage musical characteristics to provide more meaningful suggestions.
+For a DJ, selecting tracks that harmonize and flow seamlessly is crucial for an engaging set.
+This project goes beyond standard music recommendations by analyzing musical characteristics, aiming to provide deeper, data-driven insights into track selection.

 ## 🎯 Key Findings